ChatScript/ChatScript/WIKI/CLIENTS-AND-SERVERS/ChatScript-External-Communications.md

 ### `^import`( name set erase transient )
 Name is the file to read from.
 Set is where to put the read facts.

+## WebSockets
+CS is not a websocket server.
+It can, however, connect to some existing websocket endpoint and be a client for it.

+^websocketinit(url) - connect to the given url

+^websocketclose() - disconnect from opened socket

+^websocketsend(message) - send message to opened socket

+^websocketreceive(timeout) - listen for response back.
+timeout value of -1 means block until message received.
+0 means retrieve immediately if something is there, otherwise return with nothing.
+Other values are milliseconds will be willing to wait for response.

+If you use the param websocket=url the system on startup will become a websocket client and use that as its input/output loop channel.
+If you also supply parameter websocketmessage="send this first" then that message will be sent when the socket is opened.

 ## Embedding ChatScript within another program